Garcelle Beauvais, 53, Rocks Shorter Hair And A Red Bikini In Stunning Instagram Share

 “Yass hunni!
 Push thru [Garcelle],” a third fan chimed in.

 “Gorgeous!
-You are one of the best additions to the entire franchise!” another added of the RHOBH newcomer.
+You are one of the best additions to the entire franchise!” another added fan of the Real Housewives of Beverly Hills newcomer.

-Indeed, several fans used the space to crown Garcelle the Bravo franchise’s new queen and to note how she speaks her mind to the other ladies on the Bravo reality show.
+Several fans used the comments section to crown Garcelle the Bravo franchise’s new queen and to note how she speaks her mind to the other ladies on the Bravo reality show.

 “Do you think that your body image affected your daughter in any way?” the RHOBH newcomer asked Lisa, per People.
 “I don’t even have a daughter [but] dancing on Instagram in a bathing suit or underwear?”